Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 Are you experiencing pain or burning sensations when urinating, having unusual pelvic or flank pain, or other urinary problems?
-You might need to see a doctor because you might have a urinary tract infection (UTI) that is causing your symptoms.
+You might need to see a doctor because conditions like you might have a urinary tract infection (UTI) may be the culprit.

 Written By